uccser/cs-field-guide/docs/source/author/writing_guide.rst

 .. code-block:: none

-  Here's a line in markdown for us to start with.
+  Here's a line for us to start with.

   This line is separated from the one above by two newlines, so it will be a **separate paragraph**.